sora-xor/sora-docs/src/on-ramp.md

 Once the EUR is received and visible in your Hosted Wallet, you can exchange it for XOR under the Exchange tab.

-1. Chose `Hosted Wallet` in the top left corner
+1. Choose `Hosted Wallet` in the top left corner
 2. Click on `Exchange` in the menu on the left
 3. Chose EUR on the left and XOR on the right of the screen
 4. Chose amount of EUR under `You pay`